-Number: TAH-HSEC-402 Status: Final Effective: Wednesday 19 October 2022 Page 94 of 97 Owner: Zina Ainsworth Version: 2.0 Review: Sunday 19 October 2025
+Number: TAH-HSEC-00402 Status: Final Effective: Friday 28 th June 2024 Page 93 of 96 Owner: Zina Ainsworth Version: 4.0 Review: Monday 30 th June 2025

 Instrument Reference Requirement Applicable Area Timing Where addressed (a) 60 days after a development consent is modified following an application referred to in clause 20(1)(b), or (b) a later date approved by the Secretary.
 (5) A rehabilitation completion criteria statement is not required to be given to the Secretary under subclause (4) unless a rehabilitation completion criteria statement has already been given to the Secretary under subclause (3).
 (6) The Secretary may, by written notice, direct the holder of a mining lease to prepare, or give to the Secretary, a document required to be prepared under this Division at a time other than that specified in this clause.
 (7) The holder of the mining lease must comply with the direction.
 (8) In this clause- initial period means the period commencing when the mining lease is granted and ending- (a) 30 days, or other period approved by the Secretary, after this Division first applies to the mining lease, or (b) if this Division applies to the mining lease because of an increase in the required security deposit- (i) when the surface of the mining area is disturbed by activities under the mining lease, or (ii) at a later date approved by the Secretary.
-ML 1376, ML 1308, 16 Certain documents to be publicly available All Areas Within 14 days of the document being prepared, amended or submitted, as required Section 11.3 ML 1539, ML 1642, CCL 716, CCL 747 (1) This clause applies to the following documents- (a) a rehabilitation management plan, (b) a forward program, (c) an annual rehabilitation report.
-(2) The holder of a mining lease must make a document to which this clause applies publicly available by-
+ML 1376, ML 1308, 16 Certain documents to be publicly available All Areas Within 14 days Section 11.3 ML 1539, ML 1642, CCL 716, CCL 747 (1) This clause applies to the following documents- of the document being (a) a rehabilitation management plan, prepared, (b) a forward program, amended or submitted, as (c) an annual rehabilitation report. required (2) The holder of a mining lease must make a document to which this clause applies publicly available by-